vnscriptkid/devops-monitoring/readme.md

 ```console
 sudo systemctl enable --now grafana-server
 ```
+* The --now option of the systemctl enable command is equivalent to running `sudo systemctl start grafana-server`

 4. Access Grafana's web UI by going to IPADDRESS:3000.

 5. Log in with the username admin and the password admin.
 Reset the password when prompted.